-Some meetings go so well, you have to pinch yourself and ask: IS THIS REAL?
+Some meetings go so well that you have to pinch yourself and ask: IS THIS REAL?

 That’s how it went for yours truly about six weeks ago.
 I’d set up a brief chat with a successful high-tech entrepreneur—make that very successful—to get some advice about a startup.
 What was supposed to be 15 minutes turned into three hours as he told me about his startup.
 Then he picked my brain for content ideas and ways to increase readership (and his customer base).

 I was only too happy to help off the clock, even though I get paid good money for that sort of thing.
 Then I got really excited when he reached across the table, extended his hand and said, “Let’s do this!”
 He’d concluded that I was his guy to help him lead the charge with exciting articles, information, and content marketing.
 Editor-in-chief.
 Wow.

 I got so pumped that I started collecting ideas from my smartest colleagues.
 I began work on a playbook to double his unique visitors through killer content.
 I even posted something in passing on Facebook about my “new full-time job.”